nots1dd/litemuSH/README.md

 1. Very light weight (no bloat)
 2. Efficient extraction of a downloaded song's metadata (thumbnail, duration and lyrics only for now)
 3. A basic yet clean tui to interact with thanks to gum
-4. Essential options like Pause, Play, Quit, volume control are implemented
+4. Essential options like Pause, Play, Quit, volume control and player control (prev/next song) all are implemented
 5. Other modes like `kill and return` and `silent return` and `lyrics view` are also available

 In terms of watt-hours consumed by the entire process, it was on average **5-8.5m/s** (seen on powertop)